 Now: Dunning was the champion of the ‘American Gladiators’ Celebrity Challenge two years in a row.
 She is married to volleyball player Steve Timmons.

 Now: After two seasons on ‘Home Improvement,’ Anderson left to pursue work on ‘Baywatch.’
-More recently, in addition to appearing on three different versions of ‘Dancing With the Stars,’ Anderson primarily makes small guest appearances as herself and advocates for animals rights.
+These days, in addition to appearing on three different versions of ‘Dancing With the Stars,’ Anderson primarily makes small guest appearances as herself and advocates for animals rights.